crea8r/muninn/doc/WEBAPP.md

 ### Library

 The project use ReactJS, chakra-ui, tailwindcss.
+For testing, please use mocha/chai.
+It is preferable for light weight like Context API.
+React Router is the prefer routing library.
+This project will be deployed on Netlify.

 ### Branding

 Project use clear and modern styling, learn from famous productivity app like Notion, Asana and ClickUp.
 The color palette use these colors: #8ecae6, #219ebc, #023047, #ffb703, #fb8500.
 Use the text "Muninn" as the logo for the app.

+### Accessibility

+This site use only English, no internationalization needed.
+This webapp is designed to run mainly on Desktop, however it should be able to show important information on Mobile.

 ## Layout